psynaptic/staging/README.md

 The following is an example cron script which you can edit, save, make executable and periodically trigger from your user's crontab:

-    #!/bin/sh
+    #!/bin/bash
     cd /var/www/site_name
     git pull origin master # Replace with the update command for your VCS /usr/local/bin/drush vset -y staging_last_update `date +%s`

 ## Crontab

-The folowwing crontab entry will execute the cron script every 15 minutes.
+The following crontab entry will execute the cron script every 15 minutes.

     */15 * * * * sh /path/to/site_name.sh > /dev/null